OctopusDeploy/gulp-octo/README.md

 ### octo.push(options)

 #### options.host
 Required property that points to the Octopus Server instance the package should be pushed to.
+Note that this is _not_ the full path of the package upload url, but just the root url of the server instance.
+The approprate path will be appended within in the push module.

 #### options.replace
 Flag to force overwrite of existing package if one already exists with the same ID and version.